 Onions (or a member of the onion family–leeks or shallots work too), celery, and carrots.
 That’s your starting point, but from there, you can tailor your broth to what you’re going to be using it for.
 Add sprigs of thyme and parsley to make a cooking liquid for rice and other grains.
-If you’re going to be using the broth as a base for an Asian-inspired soup (like the Thai Red Curry Soup I posted yesterday!), try adding fresh ginger and lemongrass.
+If you’re going to be using the broth as a base for an Asian-inspired soup (like this Thai Red Curry Soup), try adding fresh ginger and lemongrass.

 Now, back to that thing I said about advance planning!
 You can buy whatever you want for your broth, chop it all up, and put it in your stockpot, but I’m cheap and it kills my soul a little to think about throwing away all those perfectly good veggies.
 It’s bad enough I have to throw away the onions, celery, and carrots!
 So instead of buying what I need, I collect scraps in a freezer bag and when I have a few cups worth, I use them to make broth.
 Here’s what I used in this particular batch:

 But really, you can use so many different things.
-You do want to stay away from cruciferous veggies, though–no cabbage, no broccoli, no cauliflower, and for the love of all things holy, no brussels sprouts.
+You do want to stay away from cruciferous veggies–no cabbage, no broccoli, no cauliflower, and for the love of all things holy, no brussels sprouts–because they can leave bitter flavors in your broth.
 Make sure everything you use is clean too–you don’t want to make dirt soup!
 And remember, there’s a difference between things you don’t want to eat vs. things you shouldn’t eat.
 Clean carrot peel is fine in a broth or stock; a moldy carrot is not.

 Oh, and speaking of stock!
 Have you ever wondered the difference between vegetable broth and stock?
 Broth is seasoned, while stock is not.
 So this recipe can be used for both vegetable broth or stock.
 To make stock, skip adding salt and pepper at the end.